What are control flow statements in Python?

 print("Subtraction is : ",c)

-2. Selection/Decision control statements
+2. Selection/decision control statements

 The selection statement allows a program to test several conditions and execute instructions based on which condition is true.

-Some decision control statements are:
+Some decision control statements are as follows:

 • if